albertony/rclone/docs/content/premiumizeme.md

 ## Limitations

-Note that premiumize.me is case insensitive so you can't have a file called "Hello.doc" and one called "hello.doc".
+Note that Premiumize.me is case insensitive so you can't have a file called "Hello.doc" and one called "hello.doc".

-premiumize.me file names can't have the `\` or `"` characters in. rclone maps these to and from an identical looking unicode equivalents `＼` and `＂`
+Premiumize.me file names can't have the `\` or `"` characters in. rclone maps these to and from an identical looking unicode equivalents `＼` and `＂`

-premiumize.me only supports filenames up to 255 characters in length.
+Premiumize.me only supports filenames up to 255 characters in length.